Checklist for new carers

 4. Know your legal rights and what powers you might need

 As a carer, you have legal rights.
 You may also need legal powers to make decisions for the person you care for, if they can’t make decisions for themselves.
-It’s a good idea to find out your options and talk to legal services if you need legal help.
+It’s a good idea to find out your options and talk to legal services if you need legal advice or help.

 5. Look after yourself

 When you start caring, you are focused on the needs of the person you care for.
 But you shouldn’t forget to care for yourself.
 We know that caring can be stressful, and it’s important to find ways to manage your stress so that it doesn’t all become too much.
-You might find it helpful to connect with other carers, get counselling, or use relaxation techniques.

 If you have feedback on the site, we'd love to hear from you.